 Also, the policies regarding doubling coupons change regularly.
 Because of this I always suggest to people to go their local stores and ask at the customer service desk about the coupon policy.
 But don't stop there!
 Many times our local stores are not up on the most current corporate policies.
 Therefore, it can be well worth your time to contact the corporate office's customer service centers to ask about the coupon policies.
 This can be done either by email or by phone.

 If you discover that the corporate policy differs from your local store, ask the company representative to email you a copy of the policy so that you can present it to the store employees on your next visit.

 If your favorite store does not double coupons it may be time to change where you shop if you find another store which does offer double coupon days.
 You may decide to split your shopping between several stores.
 Many drugstores such as CVS and Walgreens now carry items you would normally purchase at the grocery store, but by signing up with their loyalty programs you could more than triple your savings on some items.

-Also, many small independent grocery stores double coupons, but may not have the advertising budget to help get the word out.
-When shopping for stores that double coupons always check out the smaller grocery stores.
+Also, many small, independent grocery stores double coupons, but may not have the advertising budget to help get the word out.
+When shopping for stores that double coupons, always check out the smaller grocery stores.

 You can maximize your savings by remaining flexible about where you shop and getting familiar with the different promotions each store offers.

-It may not be a store's policy to double coupons, but often times by asking at the customer service desk will find out that they periodically offer double coupon days.
+It may not be a store's policy to double coupons, but often times by asking at the customer service desk, you will find out that they periodically offer double coupon days.
 Signing up on multiple grocery stores' mailing lists can help you stay informed about any special sales or double coupon day events in your area.